tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/API 管理/API 调用_intl_en.md

 5. Bind the usage plan to the API or the service where the API resides.

 #### Confirming information
-Before calling the API, you must obtain information of the API, including SecretId, SecretKey, request path, request method, and request parameters.
+Before calling the API, you must obtain the information of the API, including SecretId, SecretKey, request path, request method, and request parameters.

 #### Preparing tools
 You can initiate requests from various sources such as browsers, browser plugins, Postman, and clients.
 Postman is recommended for simple verification.